Cascades, Isle of Dogs

-Cascades Tower is a 20-storey residential building and a distinctive local landmark on the Isle of Dogs in East London.
-It was designed by Rex Wilkinson, a partner in the celebrated architectural firm CZWG, and built in 1987–88.
+Cascades Tower is a 20-storey residential building and a distinctive local landmark on the Isle of Dogs in Millwall, east London.
+It was designed by Rex Wilkinson, a partner in the architectural firm CZWG, and built in 1987–88.

 The building has a concrete frame with details inspired by riverside industry and nautical themes.
 It has 168 residential units.

-Overlooking River Thames, Cascades Tower is on 4 Westferry Road, Canary Wharf, E14 8JL.
-It stands on land just south of the old western entrance to South Dock of the original West India Docks.
+Overlooking the River Thames on Westferry Road, it stands on land just south of the old western entrance to South Dock of the original West India Docks.

 The total height of the building structure is 194 ft.
 Cascade Tower was the first private high-rise housing development undertaken by The London Docklands Development Corporation (LDDC) to regenerate the depressed east London Docklands area.
-It was completed at a time “when high rise was still a discredited building form for residential purposes, and two or three storeys was the norm”.
+It was completed at a time "when high rise was still a discredited building form for residential purposes, and two or three storeys was the norm".
 The building is an exemplary architecture project of British Post-Modernism style.

 Cascades was the Winner of Architectural Brickwork Award in 1989, and Grade II listed building in 2018.